CSE-437/AnkiPlugin/README.md

 define a note _type_ called "Eng Vocab (Simple)" with two fields:"Word" and "Definition".
 Or, perhpas, we decide we also want to add the part of speech.
 We could then define a new note type (e.g. "Eng Vocab (Complex)") with 3 fields: "Word", "Part of Speech", "Definition".

+Note that each field is guaranteed to be a string, but they may refer to multimedia files such as images or audio.

 **Templates** use HTML to define _where_ each field will be placed on the card.